 - Employers should ensure human resources and hiring staff are fully informed about when and how criminal background information may be considered in the hiring process and how information should be considered where a pending arrest or criminal accusation arises during employment.

-- Employers working with our Sequoia One PEO are encouraged to reach out to their dedicated HR Business partner with any questions.
+- Employers working with our Sequoia One PEO are encouraged to reach out to their dedicated HR Business partner with any questions and should consult employment law counsel for assistance with these action items to ensure their background check processes comply with the Fair Chance Act as amended.

 - NYC.gov: Fair Chance Act